-In 2001, Kowalczykowski's laboratory, with the late professor Ronald Baskin at UC Davis, developed a technique to trap single molecules of RecBCD and watch them at work on a strand of DNA in real time.
+In 2001, Kowalczykowski's laboratory, with the late professor Ronald Baskin, developed a technique to trap single molecules of RecBCD and watch them at work on a strand of DNA in real time.
 They have since exploited the method to study how DNA is repaired-in humans, a vital process in protecting against cancer and developmental defects.

-"Ever since the original experiments, we've noticed RecBCD molecules have quite a broad range of speeds," Kowalczykowski said.
+"Ever since the original experiments, we've noticed RecBCD molecules have quite a broad range of speeds," says Kowalczykowski, a member of the department of microbiology and molecular genetics and the UC Davis Cancer Center.